Teaching about Veterans Day in special education

 4. Assessment

-Preassesesment was hopefully the very first step in your process.
+Hopefully, preassessment was the very first step in your process.
 I love giving my assessment to students prior to starting a unit.
 That way, not only do I have a clear understanding of what they know, but I also have a way to measure their growth.
 This unit was short, so I opted for a simple close worksheet.
 It worked great.

 Assessment: close worksheet

-I truly believe with this format, your students will not only have some cute artwork to take home, but will have a deeper and more personal connection to this holiday.
-Of course you can get my entire unit on Veterans Day.
+I truly believe that with this format, your students will not only have some cute artwork to take home but also a deeper, more personal connection to this holiday.
+Of course, you can get my entire unit on Veterans Day.
 Just click HERE to check it out.

 Download here